SoftwareAG/oee-simulators/event-based-simulators/simulators.md

 ## Supported Simulators

 ### Normal #1
-#### Availability
-The simulator produces an “Availability” event which has a field “status” that is either “up” or “down”.
+- Availability: the simulator produces an “Availability” event which has a field “status” that is either “up” or “down”.
 The calculation is a machine status event checking that the value is “up”.
 This event is produced 5-10 times per hour with 90% being “up”.
-#### Performance
-The simulator produces an event “Piece_Produced”.
+- Performance: the simulator produces an event “Piece_Produced”.
 The calculation counts these.
 The event is produced about 25 times per hour.
-#### Quality
-The simulator produces an “Piece_Ok” event.
+- Quality: the simulator produces an “Piece_Ok” event.
 The calculation counts these.
 The event is produced about 20 times per hour.
 Those events follow a few seconds after a corresponding “Piece_Produced” event.
 Some “Piece_Produced” events are not followed by a “Piece_Ok” event (to simulate a piece with bad quality).

 **Normal #2 (Intervals: 1min, 10min)**
 Availability: the simulator produces an “Availability” event which has a field “status” that is either “up” or “down”.
 The calculation is a machine status event  checking that the value is “up”.
 This event is produced 5-10 times per hour with 90% being “up”.